shaliulab/idtrackerai/README.md

     |    0      3869      G   ...-token=B623FBCDF5B2B7F30ECB74EC9ADEFC8F   117MiB |
     +-----------------------------------------------------------------------------+

-If the command *nvidia-smi* does not show an output similar to this one, is possible thay the NVIDIA drivers are not installed.
+If the command *nvidia-smi* does not show an output similar to this one, iit s possible that the NVIDIA drivers are not installed.
 In Linux Mint 18.3 you can install the NVIDIA drivers using the Driver Manager that can be found in the Menu button in the bottom left of the screen.

 **NOTE** Do not install the *intel-microcode* driver